Elgin Cleckley

 Biography

-Elgin Cleckley, NOMA, is an Assistant Professor of Architecture with an appointment in the School of Education and Human Development and the School of Nursing.
-He is the Undergraduate Architecture Program Director and Director of Design Thinking.
-He is the Director of Design Justice at UVa’s Equity Center (Democracy Initiative Center for the Redress of Inequity Through Community-Engaged Scholarship), where he leads the school’s NOMA Project Pipeline: Architecture Mentorship Program.
+Elgin Cleckley, NOMA, is an Associate Professor of Architecture with an appointment in the School of Education and Human Development and the School of Nursing.
+He is the Undergraduate Architecture Program Director for the Department of Architecture.
+He is the Director of Design Justice at UVA’s Equity Center (Democracy Initiative Center for the Redress of Inequity Through Community-Engaged Scholarship), where he leads the school’s NOMA Project Pipeline: Architecture Mentorship Program.

 He is the principal of _mpathic design, a multi-award-winning pedagogy, initiative, and professional practice.
 After studying architecture at the University of Virginia (’93) and Princeton University (’95), he collaborated with DLR Group (Seattle), MRSA Architects (Chicago), and Baird Sampson Neuert Architects (Toronto) on award-winning civic projects.
 He was a Muschenheim Fellow at the University of Michigan and has taught at the University of Illinois, Chicago.